mschelkoph/Examples/README.md

 ## This repository includes:
 1. Docker
   - A personal project to build a home server, learn more about how to implement Docker containers, and better understand proxy server implementation.

+2. Java
+  - Just a few basic examples.

-2. Python
+3. Python
+  - First folder contains my 1-learning ML model for music generation.
+This was my Capstone Project for my Undergraduate degree.
--
+  - The other files are